Happy Father Day Gift

 12. Electronic Support

 Offer free tech support.
-He may even have a short running list of questions and tasks he needs your help with on his phone, TV, or computer.
+He may even have a running list of questions and tasks he needs your help with on his phone, TV, or computer.
 Clear his browsing history for him.
-Upload his photos to Google Photos so he has room for more pictures.
+Upload his photos to Google Photos so he has room for more pictures on his phone or camera.
 Save his most-visited websites into easy-to-access bookmarks.
 Create a list of internet usernames and passwords in case he forgets them.

 13. Meaningful Quote

 Copy a meaningful quote onto a sheet of paper and make some doodles and artwork to surround it.
-On the back, write a short note telling him how much he means to you.
+Please write a short note on the back telling him how much he means to you.

 14. Interview Him

-Put your phone/tablet/computer away and have a conversation with him.
-Take some time and interview him.
+Use your phone/tablet/computer to take notes as you talk with him.
+Take some time and interview him so you can learn and document some things you didn’t know or had forgotten.
 Ask him about his fondest childhood memory.
 Who was his best friend?
 Who was his first date?
 What’s on his bucket list?
 Record or write down the answers.
 You will be grateful you did.

 15. Make A Homemade Gift

-Raid his scrap wood and materials, and if the kids are allowed to use his tools, have them make him something unique!
+Raid his scrap wood and materials; if the kids can use his tools, have them make him something unique!
 (If they can’t use his tools, use tape instead.)

 Final Word

-Try one, two, or even three of these fun and free ways to celebrate dad and be sure to share how he loved it!
-What are your plans for Father’s Day?
-Please keep prepping because we need too.
+Try one, two, or even three of these fun and free ways to celebrate Dad, and be sure to share how he loved it!
+What are your plans for Father’s Day this Sunday or the following week?
+Please keep prepping because we need to.
 May God bless this world, Linda

 Similar Posts